-The following table provides a status update on the real property or properties housing asset(s) that were acquired prior to February 1, 2012 and compliance with five-year period that commenced on August 30, 2012, the date of the letter issued by DOF approving the these properties as housing assets on the HAT:
+The following table provides a status update on the real property or properties housing asset(s) that were acquired prior to February 1, 2012 and compliance with five-year period that commenced on August 30, 2012, the date of the letter issued by DOF approving these properties as housing assets on the HAT:

-Address of Property Date of Acquisition Deadline to Initiate Development Activity Status of Housing Successor Activity 12892-12942 Grove St 10936 Acacia Pkwy, no site address for APNs 089-213-02, 29, 31,32 03/11/2011 04/29/2017 Vacant; public parking lot.
-Housing Authority (both as housing successor and housing authority) and City are scheduled to hold a public hearing on December 17, 2019 (after the date of preparation of this Report) to consider the exchange of this property with another property owned by the City, so that the City's exchange property may be planned for affordable housing purposes.
-12291 Thackery Dr. 01/10/2008 04/29/2017 No status at this time [vacant].
-12602 Keel Ave.
-04/25/1989 n/a This property is subject to an Affordable Housing Agreement with long-term ground lease, sublease and sub-sublease dated as of 6/25/1990 with Orange County Community Housing Corporation as ground lessee and ground sublessor, Shelter for the Homeless (now American Family Housing as sublessee and ground sub-sublessor), and Thomas House as sub-sublessee, and is encumbered with recorded affordable housing covenants (HAT).
+Address of Property Date of Acquisition Deadline to Initiate Development Activity Status of Housing Successor Activity 12892-12942 Grove St 10936 Acacia Pkwy, no site address for APNs 089-213-02, 29, 31,32 03/11/2011 04/29/2017 The Housing Authority (both as housing successor and housing authority) and the City of Garden Grove held a public hearing on December 17, 2019 and approved the sale and sold this property to the City, in exchange the City conveyed certain property located at 11391 Acacia Pkwy to the Housing Authority.
+This parcel sold by the Housing Authority to the City will continue to be used as a public parking lot.
+The parcel acquired by the Housing Authority is planned for, affordable housing purposes.
+12291 Thackery Dr. 01/10/2008 04/29/2017 The property located at 12291 Thackery Drive is part of the development site which is currently under a contract with the Developer Kam Sang Company (New Age Garden Grove LLC).
+New Age has an Amended and Restated Exclusive Negotiation Agreement by and between the City and developer and this property is under negotiation for potential conveyance to New Age Garden Grove LLC.
+Due to COVID-19, the project has been delayed.
+However, the project has reengaged as of September 2020 and we anticipate the disposition of 12291 Thackery 12602 Keel Ave.
+04/25/1989 n/a Drive in late 2021.
+This property is subject to an Affordable Housing Agreement with long-term ground lease, sublease, and sub-sublease dated as of 6/25/1990 with Orange County Community Housing Corporation as ground lessee and ground sublessor, Shelter for the Homeless (now American Family Housing as sublessee and sub-sublessor), and Thomas House as sub-sublessee, and is encumbered with recorded affordable housing covenants (HAT).